SelenaHuynh/SelenaHuynh/README.md

-- 👋 Hi, I’m @SelenaHuynh
+- 👋 Hello, I’m @SelenaHuynh
-- 👀 I’m interested in coding and data visualization
+- 👀 I’m interested in coding and visualize data
-- 🌱 I’m currently learning Python, R, SAS and Power BI
+- 🌱 I’m currently learning Python, R, SAS, Tableau and Power BI
 - 📫 How to reach me selenahuynh1111@gmail.com

-Above is all of my projects that I have been working on, from doing Explatonary Descriptive Analysis (EDA) to R, SAS and Data Visualization and some of my coding on Python as well.
+Above is all of my projects that I have been working on, from doing Explatonary Descriptive Analysis (EDA) to R, SAS and Data Visualization and some of my coding on Python to analyse trends/patterns to predict short term objective as well.

 <!---
 SelenaHuynh/SelenaHuynh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.